 Some cookware, like All-Clad D5, has alternating layers of stainless steel and aluminum.
 Since stainless steel has terrible heating properties, it doesn't make a lot of sense to have internal layers of it, so we generally don't recommend this cookware.

 All of this is to say, more plies doesn't necessarily mean better cookware.
 You need to do more research than just learning the number of plies stainless cookware has.

 In short, the number of plies is less important than that the overall thickness of the cookware: the total thickness should be at least 2.5mm.
 Thinner than that, and the internal heating layer is probably too thin to heat evenly, so you'll have hot and cold spots, scorching, and other frustrating issues.
 Too-thin cookware is also more prone to warping.

 What's thick enough?
 We look to All-Clad tri-ply here, as it's the standard by which all other clad stainless cookware is measured.
 All-Clad tri-ply has a total wall thickness of 2.6mm.
 For comparison, Calphalon Tri-Ply Stainless has a total wall thickness of 2.1mm--half a millimeter thinner than All-Clad D3.

-This is a considerable difference!
+When we're talking millimeters, that is a considerable difference!
 And it means that the Calphalon Tri-Ply has a thinner aluminum layer, and thus is not going to heat as evenly as the All-Clad, as well as be more prone to warping.
 (Calphalon Tri-Ply cookware has glass lids, too, which is also an indication of a lower quality brand.)